zapier/django-knowledge/docs/index.rst

 Welcome to django-knowledge's documentation!
 =======================================

-Django Knowledge makes it easy to add an integrated support desk, help desk or knowledge base to your Django project with only a few lines of boilerplate code.
+django-knowledge makes it easy to add an integrated support desk, help desk or knowledge base to your Django project with only a few lines of boilerplate code.
 While we give you a generic design for free, you should just as easily be able to customize the look and feel of the app if you like.